grazhopper/svndumptool/README.txt

   --version             show program's version number and exit -h, --help            show this help message and exit -o OUTFILE, --output-file=OUTFILE
-                        set the name of the output dumpfile.
+                        set the name of the output dump file.

 Known bugs:
  * None